Getting Started

 - machinery and equipment that will be used primarily for cannabis cultivation

-The sales tax exemptions for agricultural supplies, agricultural machinery and equipment, and compost are available to a cannabis cultivator when: (1) the purchaser is a licensed cultivator (2) who cultivates an outdoor breeding stock space (3) that is not more than 1,000 square feet (4) on a parcel of land that is subject to applicable “required agricultural practices” prior to licensed cultivation.
+The sales tax exemptions for agricultural supplies, agricultural machinery and equipment, and compost are available to a cannabis cultivator making a purchase from a retailer when: (1) the purchaser is a licensed cultivator (2) who cultivates outdoors.

 Current Use